Professor Ray Hudson, BA, PhD, DLitt, DSC

 Ray Hudson has been a member of staff in the Department of Geography since 1972 (having been awarded a BA and PhD at Bristol University) and a Professor since 1990.
 Ray was Chairman of the Department from 1992 to 1997 and holds, or has held, various senior positions in the University (including serving as Director of the interdisciplinary Wolfson Research Institute, 2002-7) and is currently Deputy Vice Chancellor.
 As DVC he sits on Council and Finance and General Purposes Committee and on Senate and several its committee. .
 As DVC he represents the University on a number of economic development organisations in north east England and on a variety of other regional and national organisations.

 He has served as a Vice President and Chair of the Research Division of the Royal Geographical Society (1999 - 2004), as Chair of the Conference of Heads of Geography in UK HEIs (1995-9) and on various ESRC committees and boards, including the Training and Development Board (2002 - 06).
-He is currently a co-director of FUSE (the North East Centre of Excellence of rTranslational Research in in Public Health) and of nomis (the National On-line Manpower Information System), Chair of the International Advisory Board of WISERD (the Wales Institute of Social and Economic Research, Data And Methods) and a member of HEFCE's Strategic Advisory Committee for Enterprise and Skills.
+Until 2013, he was a co-director of FUSE (the North East Centre of Excellence of rTranslational Research in in Public Health) and he continues as a director of nomis (the National On-line Manpower Information System), as Chair of the International Advisory Board of WISERD (the Wales Institute of Social and Economic Research, Data And Methods) and as a member of HEFCE's Strategic Advisory Committee for Enterprise and Skills.

 A political-economic geographer, his research has focussed upon economic geographies, processes of combined and uneven development, relations between corporate and state policies and issues of territorial development, He was one of a small number of geographers in the early 1970s who began to explore political economy approaches as an alternative to the then-dominant neoclassical location theories and statiistical modelling approaches.
 His more recent research has included work on the social economy, on relations betweeen legal and illegal economies, and on the relationships between economy and environment and processes of material transformation and value creation.
 His publications include Wrecking a Region (Pion, 1989), Production, Places and Environment (Pearson, 2000), Digging up Trouble: The Environment, Protest and Opencast Coal Mining (with Huw Beynon and Andrew Cox, Rivers Oram, 2000), Producing Places (Guilford, 2001), Placing the Social Economy (with Ash Amin and Angus Cameron, Routledge, 2002) and Economic Geographies: Circuits, Flows and Spaces, Sage, 2005).

 His research has been recognised in a number of ways, including: a DLitt from Durham, a DSc from Bristol and an honorary DSc from Roskilde University;.
-He received the Edward Heath Award from and and was awarded the Victoria Medal of the Royal Geographical Society; and has been elected to the Academy of the Social Sciences, to the Fellowship of the British Academy and to the European Academy (Academia Europaea).
-He is also a Fellow of the Royal Society for Arts, Manufactures and Commerce and of the Regional Studies Association.
+He received the Edward Heath Award from the Royal Geographical Society and was awarded its Victoria Medal in recognition of sustained excelllence in research.
+He has been elected to the Academy of the Social Sciences, to the Fellowship of the British Academy and to the European Academy (Academia Europaea).
+He is also a Fellow of the Royal Society for Arts, Manufactures and Commerce, of the Royal Geographical Society and of the Regional Studies Association.

 - Durham - CMI Knowledge Exchange Laboratory, The